Home

 The sad truth is that there are no industry standards for hypoallergenic skin care products.

-Some companies market sensitive skin care products, cleansers for sensitive skin, sensitive skin shampoo, deodorants and moisturizers for sensitive skin, simply by removing the fragrances, dyes and artificial colors from their regular products.
+Some companies market hypoallergenic skin care products, cleansers for sensitive skin, sensitive skin shampoo, deodorants and moisturizers for sensitive skin, simply by removing the fragrances, dyes and artificial colors from their regular products.

 That may work for some people, but for those of us with REALLY hyper sensitive skin, it is NOT enough!